digital-farms/MicroCast/for user/README.md

 **Q: Can I see who liked my posts?**
 A: No, only the total count is shown.

+**Q: How many comments can I see?**
+A: All comments are loaded, 3 visible at a time.
+Scroll with ; . keys.

+**Q: Can I reply to a specific comment?**
+A: No, all comments are on the post level (no nested replies).

 **Q: Can I use emojis?**
 A: No, only English letters and symbols work.